For immediate release:

 Commenting, SNP MSP for Rutherglen, Clare Haughey, said:

-“The SNP has made closing the attainment gap our priority in this parliament – and the latest investment of nearly £8 million in our schools and our children across South Lanarkshire is a key part of that.
+“The Scottish Government has made closing the attainment gap our priority in this parliament – and the latest investment of nearly £8 million in our schools and our children across South Lanarkshire is a key part of that.

 “Every child should have the best possible start in life, no matter their background – and the role that schools play in giving children the support they need is absolutely vital.